 - Delineate the steps and stages of the model, interventions most commonly used, and methods to use with couples' underlying interactional patterns.

 - (See below for specific learning objective for each day).

-Nancy Gardner, Ph.D. , is a Co-Founder and Past President of the Los Angeles Center for EFT (LACEFT), a licensed psychologist with a clinical practice in Westlake Village, CA. Dr. Gardner has been a mental health professional for over forty five years.
+Nancy Gardner, Ph.D., is a Co-Founder of the EFT Center of Los Angeles, a licensed psychologist with a clinical practice in Westlake Village, CA. Dr. Gardner has been a mental health professional for over forty five years.
 She taught couple therapy for over a decade at the California School of Professional Psychology at Alliant International University in Los Angeles.
 Dr. Gardner is an ICEEFT Certified Trainer, Therapist and Supervisor in Emotionally Focused Therapy, a AAMFT Approved Supervisor, and a Past President of the Los Angeles County Psychological Association (LACPA).
 To learn more about Dr. Gardner, go to NancyGardnerPh.D.com.

 Here are some comments from therapists who attended recent externships led by Dr. Gardner:

 This was one of the most outstanding workshops I have attending so far in my training.
 I really appreciated the variety of learning experiences through seeing different EFT therapists, live sessions, different coaching.

 This exceeded my expectations.
 I could apply what I learned right away in my practice.

 This course was taught with compassion which created a safe, nurturing environment.

 I thought it was thorough and inspiring and challenging without being overwhelming.

 It was fantastic.
 Excellent integration of theory and how to apply it.